TYPO3 vs WordPress – My Honest Opinion

 Effort: High

 Modern alternative: Headless CMS (WordPress or TYPO3 as backend, React/Next.js as frontend).
-Enables—simplified—backend switching without frontend rebuild.
+Enables or simplifies the backend switch without a frontend rebuild.

 Conclusion

-After 20 years of experience with both systems: The system choice should be made based on technical requirements, not popularity.
+After 20 years of experience with both systems: The system choice should be made based on technical requirements, not based on popularity.

 WordPress is suitable for: